SolaceSamples/solace-samples-amqp-qpid-proton-python/README.md

 - If your company has Solace message routers deployed, contact your middleware team to obtain the host name or IP address of a Solace message router to test against, a username and password to access it, and a VPN in which you can produce and consume messages.

 ## Contents

-This repository contains code and matching tutorial walk throughs for basic Solace messaging patterns.
-For a nice introduction to the Solace API and associated tutorials, check out the [Getting Started Home Page](https://solacesamples.github.io/solace-samples-amqp-qpid-proton-python/).

-See the individual tutorials for details:

-- [Publish/Subscribe](https://solacesamples.github.io/solace-samples-amqp-qpid-jms1/publish-subscribe): Learn how to set up pub/sub messaging on a Solace VMR.
+This repository contains sample code for the following scenarios:

+1. Publish to a Queue, see [simple_send](src/simple_send.md)
+2. Receive from a Queue, see [simple_recv](src/simple_recv.py)
+3. Publish on a Topic, see [producer](src/producer.py)
+4. Receive from Durable Topic Endpoint, see [consumer](src/dte_consumer.py)

 ## Prerequisites

-This tutorial requires the Apache Qpid Proton Python API library, version 0.22 (March 2018) or newer.
-Download the Proton Python API library to your computer from [here](https://qpid.apache.org/releases/).

-## Build the Samples
+Must have python 2.7 or later installed and available.
+Must have shell script environment.

+## Building & Running

+### Activate environment and run the Examples

-Just clone and build.
+Just clone and activate.
 For example:

   1. clone this GitHub repository
-  1. `./env.sh setup`
+  2. `source ./env.sh activate`

-## Running the Samples
+### Running the Examples

-To try individual samples, build the project from source and then run samples like the following:
+To try individual examples, build the project from source and then run them like the following:

-    ./env.sh run ./src/producer.py amqp://<msg_backbone_ip:port>

-The individual tutorials linked above provide full details which can walk you through the samples, what they do, and how to correctly run them to explore Solace messaging.
+    python src/simple_send.py amqp://<msg_backbone_ip:port>

 ## Contributing